-We are a thriving church in the beautiful Kennet Valley, which seeks to serve the needs of today's community whilst appreciating the special heritage of our historic village and church building.
+We are located in the beautiful Kennet Valley, and seek to serve the needs of today's community whilst appreciating the special heritage of our historic village and church building.
 With a blend across the month of traditional and more contemporary worship, we want to be a church for all sections and ages of the community.

-We are one of 5 Parish churches in the Whitton Parish (named after Whittonditch, on the edge of Ramsbury, in the centre of the Parish).
+We are one of 6 churches in the Whitton Parish (named after Whittonditch, on the edge of Ramsbury, in the centre of the Parish).
 Our daughter church of St Michael, Axford also offers worship at the major festivals of the year.

 The earliest written history of Ramsbury can be traced from the Saxon era when the bishopric of Ramsbury was created in 909 AD.